Childhood Behavior Disorders: Treatments & Parenting Strategies

 Impact of Disruptive Behavior Problems

-Disruptive behavior disorders can lead to long-term problems like mental disorders, violence, and delinquency.
+Disruptive behavior disorders can lead to long-term problems like mental illnesses, violence, and delinquency.
 Conditions such as temper tantrums, ODD, and conduct disorders are common in preschool and school-age children.

 Children with these disorders may struggle with social interactions, academic performance, and may face challenges in developing healthy relationships with peers and adults.
 The impact of these conditions extends beyond the individual child, affecting the wellbeing of the entire family and the wider community.